We had a great second

 Please make sure your child has access to a variety of "just right books" at all times.
 Public libraries offer a great selection of leveled readers as well as easy-to-read chapter books.

+Make the reading time a special time where you and your child can sit together comfortably.
 Pick a time in the day that you know your child is not too tired to read.
 Maybe your child likes to read after school, or before bedtime.
 You know when it is the best time.
 Sit beside your child, turn off the TV and have your child read to you.
 If your child is stuck on a word, read the word to your child quickly so she/he won't lose the flow.
 It is also important that you read to your child every night.
 Children need to hear the fluent reading with expression from a parent.
 Do a picture walk together before reading a book.
 As you read, stop periodically and see if your child has understood the story so far.
 Read together, laugh together, and make this special time as joyful as possible!

 WRITING